Monday, June 20, 2022

 #2 Liam Neeson’s Ra’s Al Ghul from “Batman Begins”

 A very welcome change for this movie was that it didn’t market a popular villain, it was sold on its story, and the hero’s journey alone, which is the sign of a superior installment.
 Having said that, the actual villain in this movie, while one of the least popular, is still in my opinion one of the absolute best from any of the films.
 The great Liam Neeson plays Ra’s Al Ghul, who leads the league of shadows, and was Bruce Wayne’s personal mentor.
-From Batman’s point of view, this was the man who helped him become a hero in the first place, so there’s more on an emotional connection between the two that we don’t get from his other foes.
+From Batman’s point of view, this was the man who helped him become a hero in the first place, so there’s more of an emotional connection between the two that we don’t get from his other foes.

 On the flip side, Ra’s Al Ghul doesn’t even see himself as a villain, in his mind he’s enacting justice, but with no moral principles.
 He views Gotham as a city that’s beyond saving from crime, and the best thing to do is destroy the city itself so it’s evil can never spread.
 Granted, he has a very comic bookish plan to poison the water and set lose a chemical agent that will make everyone go mad, but it’s the motivations behind the character that make this work.
 Liam Neeson naturally shines in the role, and it was kind of a daring departure from his usual film roles.
 He even got to make a welcome reprise of his signature role in “The Dark Knight Rises”, which was awesome.